sparkfun/SparkFun_GNSS_mosaic-T/docs/hardware_assembly.md

 ## Breakout Pins
-The [PTH](https://en.wikipedia.org/wiki/Through-hole_technology "Plated Through Holes") pins on the Tri-band GNSS RTK board are broken out into 0.1"-spaced pins on the outer edges of the board.
+The [PTH](https://en.wikipedia.org/wiki/Through-hole_technology "Plated Through Holes") pins on the mosaic-T Timing GNSS board are broken out into 0.1"-spaced pins on the outer edges of the board.

 ??? note "New to soldering?"
 	If you have never soldered before or need a quick refresher, check out our [How to Solder: Through-Hole Soldering](https://learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering) guide.